-The Department of Economic Analysis and Research (DEAR) was set up to provide policy and action-oriented research support through macro-level data analysis and field-based feedback on issues of relevance to NABARD, the government and the banking industry.
+The Department of Economic Analysis and Research (DEAR) provides policy and action-oriented research support through macro-level data analysis and field-based feedback on issues of relevance to NABARD, the government and other stakeholders.
 It specialises in knowledge-driven activities relating to agriculture and rural development, as per the mandate of NABARD.

 The strength of the department lies in the cadre of professional economists and its ability to network and collaborate with other reputed institutions.

 2. Vision of Department of Economic Analysis and Research

 “To develop into a quality research wing of NABARD that conducts and coordinates research to generate ideas, help evolve policy inputs, evaluate policy alternatives that would help the management in realising the objectives of the organisation, and produce research output that improves NABARD’s understanding of the dimensions of rural credit in particular and overall rural development in general.”

 A. Providing policy inputs to the management by conducting :

 - in-house studies and research activities spearheaded by subject matter specialists within the organisation at the Head Office and Regional Offices

 - studies in collaboration with reputed research institutions on state/region-specific issues

 B. Managing the Research and Development (R&D) Fund

 The R&D Fund was established by the bank in accordance with the provisions of the NABARD Act, 1981, to extend grant support for the following purposes: